Veterinary Technology

 Cohorts must be taken in order, and students cannot switch from one of the three tracks to another without going through a new application process (see more details below).
 Each track is limited to the first 24 applicants.
 Incomplete or late applications will not be considered.
 Internships, clinical rotations, and apprenticeships are provided by veterinary clinics and non-profits throughout Colorado.

-CCD's Veterinary Technology Apprenticeship Program was the recipient of the 2023 Colorado Apprenticeship Award
+CCD's Veterinary Technology Apprenticeship Program was the recipient of the 2023 Colorado Apprenticeship Award.

 If you are interested in becoming a Veterinary Technology apprentice but still have pre-requisite requirements, consider becoming a Pre-Apprentice.
+Admission to the apprenticeship requires a GPA of 3.0 or greater in the pre-requisite courses only.

 All courses must be completed with a grade of "C" or above before graduation.
 The apprenticeship track curriculum will help you learn about the courses being offered.
 Learn more about the application process and apply today!
 Be sure to select Apprenticeship Track under "Program Selection."